mkudija/mkudija.github.io/reading-notes/_md/2017-03-17-The Benedict Option.md

-# *The Benedict Option: A Strategy for Christians in a Post-Christian Nation* by Rod Dreher
+# *The Benedict Option: A Strategy for Christians in a Post-Christian Nation* by [[Rod Dreher]]

 * Introduction - The Awakening
-    * from his previous book: Alasdair MacIntyre, who declared that Western civilization had lost its moorings.
+    * from his previous book: [[Alasdair MacIntyre]], who declared that Western civilization had lost its moorings.
 The time was coming, said MacIntyre, when men and women of virtue would understand that continued full participation in mainstream society was not possible for those who wanted to live a life of traditional virtue.
 These people would find new ways to live in community, he said, just as Saint Benedict, the sixth-century father of Western monasticism, responded to the collapse of Roman civilization by founding a monastic order.
 LOCATION: 61 (cf [[2020-11-18-After Virtue#Ch 18 - After Virtue Nietzsche or Aristotle Trotsky and St Benedict]])
     * The cultural left—which is to say, increasingly the American mainstream—has no intention of living in postwar peace.
 It is pressing forward with a harsh, relentless occupation, one that is aided by the cluelessness of Christians who don’t understand what’s happening.
+LOCATION: 83
-LOCATION: 83...Donald Trump has at best given us a bit more time to prepare for the inevitable.
+    * ...Donald Trump has at best given us a bit more time to prepare for the inevitable.
 LOCATION: 85
     * we are going to have to be the church, without compromise, no matter what it costs.
 LOCATION: 89
     * Book outline:
         * first part of this book, I will define the challenge of post-Christian America as I see it.
 LOCATION: 100
         * second part, I will discuss how the way of Christian living prescribed by the Rule can be adapted to the lives of modern conservative Christians LOCATION: 103
     * Jesus Christ promised that the gates of Hell would not prevail against His church, but He did not promise that Hell would not prevail against His church in the West.
 That depends on us, and the choices we make right here, right now.
 LOCATION: 110
 * Chapter 1 - The Great Flood (where we are today)
-    * Benedict XVI: the spiritual crisis overtaking the West is the most serious since the fall of the Roman Empire LOCATION: 131
+    * [[Pope Benedict XVI]]: the spiritual crisis overtaking the West is the most serious since the fall of the Roman Empire LOCATION: 131
     * [[Moralistic Therapeutic Deism]] (MTD).
 LOCATION: 162, is the natural religion of a culture that worships the Self and material comfort.
 LOCATION: 175
         * God created the world
         * God wants people to be good and nice as taught by the bible and other religions